 Hiring a lawyer carries potential advantages, such as personalized attention and time dedicated to your case.
-Not all large firms can provide this service however, as their lawyers often juggle a lot of cases.
-A large firm’s reputation could help or hinder your case, so choose carefully before signing a legal contact.
+Not all large firms can provide this service, however, as their lawyers often juggle a lot of cases.
+A large firm’s reputation could help or hinder your case, so choose carefully before signing a legal contract.

 Where to Find a Lawyer

 Take the time to look around, searching online, among friends, family, or colleagues, and among other sources.
 Unions usually have a list of firms or lawyers you can consult with, and military members have access to military installations to some representation unique to their world.